SUNET/eduid-backend/doc/microservice-development.rst

    ``react/src/test.webpack.js`` that acts as entry point for all tests for the runner.

+ * We use redux to manage state centrally on the front app.

 Bootstrap.
 We can use Bootstrap components from react, see `here <https://react-bootstrap.github.io/components.html>`_.